 This is likely due to the topic above.

-If you see a screen similar to the one below on your WePay Configuration screen within SwimTopia (Manage Team > Settings > WePay Configuration), your WePay account has been deleted and you will need to go through the setup steps again.
+If you see an error on your WePay Configuration page similar to the examples below (Manage Team > Settings > WePay Configuration), your WePay account has been deleted and you will need to go through the setup steps again.

 Click the Remove Configuration button and you will be able to start the process again.